 Non-Audit Fees to Group’s Auditors and Other Consultancy Fees Policy

-The Remuneration Committee currently comprises four Non-Executive Directors, all of whom are considered by the Board to be independent.
+The Remuneration Committee currently comprises six Non-Executive Directors, all of whom are considered by the Board to be independent.

 - Setting the remuneration policy for the Chairman, Executive Directors and senior executives